NATIONAL CAMPAIGN TARGETING DROWSY DRIVERS UNDERWAY

 Many drivers won’t dare get behind the wheel after having too much to drink.
 Many of them understand that texting and driving or simply being distracted behind the wheel is a behavior that could have grave consequences.
 But how many think nothing of driving after having a bad night of sleep?

 While it might not get the same level of public scorn as drunk driving and texting while driving, fatigued driver nonetheless poses a threat to public safety.
-Chicago personal injury attorneys at The Deratany Firm call drowsy driving the third “D” of preventable accidents.
+Chicago personal injury attorneys at Deratany & Kosner call drowsy driving the third “D” of preventable accidents.
 The other two are drunk driving and drowsy driving.